Up Front (film)

-Up Front is a 1951 American comedy film directed by Alexander Hall and starring Tom Ewell and David Wayne very loosely based on Bill Mauldin's World War II characters Willie and Joe.
-Mauldin repudiated it and refused his advising fee; he claimed never to have seen it.
-It takes place during the Italian Campaign of World War II.
+Up Front is a 1951 American comedy film directed by Alexander Hall and starring Tom Ewell and David Wayne.
+The script is very loosely based on Bill Mauldin's World War II characters Willie and Joe.
+Mauldin repudiated the film and refused his advising fee, and he claimed never to have seen the film.
+It takes place during the Italian campaign of World War II.

 Plot

-Based on the famed W.W.II cartoons: Lowbrow G.I.s Willie and Joe, on the Italian front, are good soldiers in combat, but meet the antics of gung-ho Captain Johnson and other military snafus with a barrage of wry comments.
-On a 3-day pass in Naples, Joe's penchant for wine and women involves the pair with luscious Emi Rosso and her moonshiner father, whose tangled affairs land them in ever deeper trouble.
+On the Italian front, lowbrow G.I.s Willie and Joe are good soldiers in combat but reply to the antics of gung-ho Captain Johnson and other military snafus with a barrage of wry comments.
+On a three-day pass that Willie and Joe enjoy in Naples, Joe's penchant for wine and women involves them with luscious Emi Rosso and her moonshiner father, whose tangled affairs land them in ever deeper trouble.

-Pre-Production
+Production

-Mauldin sold the film rights of Up Front to International Pictures in 1945, receiving assurance from producer William Goetz that he would maintain creative control.
-Frustrated with the quality of Hollywood war movies, Mauldin was determined for Up Front to be "the first honest war picture."
+Editorial cartoonist Bill Mauldin sold the film rights for Up Front to International Pictures in 1945, receiving assurance from producer William Goetz that he would maintain creative control.
+Frustrated with the quality of Hollywood war films, Mauldin was determined for Up Front to be "the first honest war picture."
 Brothers John and Ring Lardner Jr. were hired to write the screenplay.
-The film's production was put on hold due to Universal's acquisition of International Pictures and eventually shelved, with executives believing that public interest in war movies had diminished.
+However, production was delayed and eventually shelved when Universal Pictures acquired International Pictures, with the executives believing that public interest in war films had diminished.

-Production picked up again in 1949, but Lardner's involvement in the Hollywood Ten made his script politically risky for the studio to work with.
-It was at this point that the script was rewritten by Stanley Roberts and the promise of Mauldin's creative role rescinded.
+Production was restarted in 1949, but Lardner's involvement as one of the Hollywood Ten posed a political risk for the studio.
+The script was rewritten by Stanley Roberts and the promise of Mauldin's creative role was rescinded.

+David Wayne was loaned from Twentieth Century-Fox for his role.